APTNER pass - Design System

 SOLUTION

-Develop the APTNER Pass design system for a consistent experience.
+Develop APTNER pass design system for a consistent experience

 To create a cohesive experience, I utilized the APTNER design system and then developed additional necessary UI components specific to those for APTNER pass's unique features.